Mili4Matic/gpu_queuing/README.md

    sudo ./wrap_installer.sh
    ```
    Make sure that you have already runned ./install.sh, and routes on wrap_installer.sh are correct.
-   This should enable all users on the system to add scripts to the queue using `gpurunner` and monitor the queue with `gpuqueue`
+   This should enable all users on the system to add scripts to the queue using `gpurunner` and monitor the queue with `gpuqueue`.

 ## Starting the Queue Manager